-Understanding the purpose of a sewer cleanout cap is helpful.
-But understanding how to locate the proper sewer cleanout, and remove the cap, is very important as well.
-There are basically two major components of house drain system.
-The main house drain, and the house sewer itself.
+Understanding the purpose of a sewer clean out cap or plug is helpful.
+But understanding how to locate the proper sewer clean out, and remove the cap, is very important as well.
+There are basically three major components of a house drain system.
+The branch line drains, main house drain, and the house sewer itself.
 The former is also commonly referred to as “sewer line” and it connects to the latter through a horizontal drain line typically located under the basement floor of a house.

-A house sewer is the outdoor portion of plumbing system, and it connects to either a municipal sewer or septic system.
-Between the main drain and house sewer or septic system, there should be a “cleanout” located close to the outside perimeter of the basement of the house.
+A house sewer is the outdoor portion of plumbing system.
+Your house sewer connects to either a municipal sewer or septic system.
+Between the main drain and house sewer or septic system, there should be a “clean out” located close to the outside perimeter of the basement of the house.
 The main purpose is to provide easy access in case of clogging, both inside and outside the house.
 In most areas, including NYC, it would be a double vent house trap.

-The exact location of a sewer cleanout cap can be different from house to house, and in fact there are usually multiple cleanouts located inside the house.
+The exact location of a sewer clean out cap can be different from house to house.
+In fact there are usually multiple clean outs located inside the house.
 Not all plumbing systems are installed according to building codes, and codes vary from municipality to municipality.
-Under less-than-ideal circumstances, the cap is probably not visible due to accumulation of dirt on top of it, so you may need to do a little digging to see it.
+Under less-than-ideal circumstances, the cap is probably not visible due to accumulation of dirt on top of it.
+In those cases you may need to do a little digging to see it.
 In other cases it may have had obstructions built over it.
-Sometimes interior walls, closets, or other items are placed over a cleanout preventing access.
+Sometimes interior walls, closets, or other items are placed over a preventing access.

 A cleanout should also be installed when there is a change in direction in the flow of the waste water.
 For instance, if there is a 90 degree bend (known as a sweep), there should be a sewer cleanout installed just before the bend.
 Having access to clean a drain line before a bend aids greatly to clear clogs.
 As another useful note, elbows should generally not be used when there is a 90 degree bend.
 An elbow has too swift a turn for waste water, clogs can form, and items can get caught.
 A long sweep is a much better plumbing fitting for severe bends in a drain line.